 Then, if you have to go to Narita International Airport, head just east of the pond to Keisei Ueno station, where the Skyliner line will take 41 minutes to get there.

 How to get to Yanesen?

 The fastest and safest way to reach the center of Tokyo from Narita Airport is the Keisei Railways Skyliner line.

 With very frequent departures during the day, you are sure to arrive safely on time.
 This train is 160km/h at speed and has many services on board.
-These include: reserved seats, storage spaces, comfortable reclining seats and electrical outlets.
-Also if you purchase or claim your ticket at Keisei Railway’s Skyliner & Keisei Information Center at Narita International Airport, you will get Wi-Fi ID that you can use for 6 hours.
+These include reserved seats, storage spaces, comfortable reclining seats and electrical outlets.
+Also if you purchase or claim your ticket at Keisei Railway’s Skyliner & Keisei Information Center at Narita International Airport, you will get a Wi-Fi ID that you can use for 6 hours.

 The Keisei Railway Company sells a convenient and cost-efficient transportation pass called the “Keisei Skyliner & Tokyo Subway Ticket“.
-This combination pass includes one-way or round trip with the Skyliner, as well as unlimited access to Tokyo subway lines for 24, 48 or 72 hours.
+This combination pass includes a one-way or round trip with the Skyliner, as well as unlimited access to Tokyo subway lines for 24, 48, or 72 hours.
 You can buy a Skyliner ticket directly at Skyliner & Keisei Information Center in Narita International Airport.
 In addition, you can get them at travel agencies or on the internet before landing in Japan.
 Know that in Japan, transport can be expensive, and tourist transportation passes are often very cost-effective.